 Your fears can now be put to rest.
 We will soon have someplace actually and truly non-toxic on which to rest our weary dogs at close of day.

-In fact, I’m happy to report that I found not one but two affordable options for furniture free of chemical flame retardants!
+In fact, I’m happy to report that I found a few affordable options for furniture free of chemical flame retardants!
 And you’re the lucky reader who gets to hear all about my quest.

 (If you’re new to this blog or topic, look here, then here and here for the exciting earlier stages of my formerly sad sofa saga.
 It will be worth your time, I promise.
 Even if just for the image of our “family doctor.”)

-Or the next time you need a new piece of furniture, you could just contact one or both of the two gentlemen below who make greener custom items.
+Or the next time you need a new piece of furniture, you could just contact one or both of the companies below who make greener custom items.

 Without further ado, then, I present the options: Tah-da…